 4. Keep boredom at bay.
 Load your phone with a good playlist to get you pumped, your favorite podcast or audiobook.
 If you're traveling with the kiddos, make sure all their devices are charged, the headsets a packed, and maybe pick up some good old-fashioned car games.
 We love The License Plate Game.
 People drive from all over the country for the thrill of the find, so there is no storage of out-of-state plates to collect.

 5. The early bird gets the worm.
-If you're searching for something quite particular, it would be a good idea to hit the road first thing Saturday morning.
+If you're searching for something quite particular, it would be a good idea to hit the road first thing Saturday morning (some sellers even open as early as Friday!).
 However, Sunday afternoon is the time to pounce if you're just on the hunt for a good deal.
 By late Sunday, most sellers simply want it gone and are willing to sell items for a song if it means they don't have to pack it back up.

 Speaking of good eats, if you're starting your adventure in Homer, here are a few places to fuel up.
 Breakfast is the most important meal of the day.
 Stop by one of these spots for a hot and delicious handheld breakfast sandwich, muffin, bagel, or burrito for the road.